flybywiresim/docs/docs/start/throttle-calibration.md

 This can easily be fixed by carefully following the steps [above](#thrustmaster-tca-or-similar-with-reverser-on-axis) which will remove the error message which then in turn allows to `SAVE & APPLY`.

-Another solution is to simply delete the current configuration file as described in the next chapter.
+Another solution is to simply delete the current configuration file (as described in the next chapter) and start over your configuration from default values.

 ---